home-assistant/home-assistant.io/source/_integrations/nissan_leaf.markdown

 * sensors for the battery status, range and charging status
 * a switch to start and stop the climate control
-* button to request the car starts charging.
+* a button to request the car starts charging.
 * service to request updates from the car.

 ## Configuration